DriftLite: Lightweight Drift Control for Inference-Time Scaling of Diffusion Models: Experiments

 We begin with a 30-dimensional Gaussian Mixture Model (GMM) (\cf, \cref{app:problem_settings} for detailed settings), a controlled environment where the exact score $\nabla \log p_t$ and the potential $\log p_t$ are known analytically, allowing us to isolate and evaluate the performance of the sampling algorithms themselves, free from any confounding errors of a learned score network.
 We evaluate the methods with multiple metrics, including the Negative Log-Likelihood difference ($\Delta \NLL$), Maximum Mean Discrepancy (MMD), and Sliced Wasserstein Distance (SWD) (\cf, \cref{app:evaluation_metrics}).

-We first test the ability to sharpen the GMM's modes by annealing, which tests each method's ability to maintain the correct relative mode weights.
+\paragraph{Annealing.} We first test the ability to sharpen the GMM's modes by annealing, which tests each method's ability to maintain the correct relative mode weights.
 As shown in \cref{fig:gmm_annealing}, the pure guidance (PG) method produces visibly biased samples, while G-SMC suffers from mode collapse, a direct consequence of the weight degeneracy that our work aims to solve.
 In contrast, our methods (VCG and ECG) accurately sample from the correct modes, also corroborated with quantitative comparisons in \cref{tab:gmm_annealing_results}.
 A closer look at the ESS and potential variance evolution during the inference dynamics~\cref{fig:ess_var_evolution_gmm_annealing} reveals why DriftLite succeeds.
 Our control mechanism reduces the variance of the reweighting potential by several orders of magnitude compared to G-SMC.
 This directly prevents weight degeneracy, leading to a stable Effective Sample Size (ESS) throughout the simulation and superior final sample quality.
 Notably, ECG, while not directly minimizing variance, achieves a similar stabilizing effect, validating the energy-based control perspective. \cref{fig:metrics_vs_particles_gmm_annealing} shows the performance of all methods as the number of particles varies.
-It clearly indicates that our methods not only outperform the baselines but also converge more efficiently, achieving better results with fewer particles.
-The results of the reward-tilting task where the distribution is shifted towards a region defined by a quadratic reward (\cref{fig:gmm_reward_tilting,tab:gmm_reward_tilting_results,fig:ess_var_evolution_gmm_reward_tilting,fig:metrics_vs_particles_gmm_reward_tilting}) confirm our findings from the annealing task.
-We refer to \cref{app:additional_experimental_results_gmm_system} for further experimental results.
+It indicates that our methods not only outperform the baselines but also converge more efficiently, achieving better results with fewer particles.